 This is another one of those activities that you can find in many regions of Cuba.
 Perhaps the most popular destination for this activity is the region of Viñales.
 Even if you aren’t a fan of riding, you’ll be able to witness, first hand, horses used as a common mode of transportation in places like Santiago de Cuba and Baracoa.

-Some of these beautiful destinations are available on our Legendary Cuba Tour and Cruise Cuba Tour.
+Some of these beautiful destinations are available on our Legendary Cuba Tour and can be integrated on a Custom-Made tour.
 If you’re interested in learning more about the country and its people, check out our diverse Cuba tour options to plan your people-to-people trip to the island.

 Written by: Aja McClanahan